Abstract

 Merits and Limitations of the Questionnaires

-The systematic method of collecting data from questionnaires assist in gathering of information, which translates into quantitatively assessment.
-The benefits of questionnaire with close-ended question is the opportunity to perform statistical or mathematical techniques, and perform other computations.
-The primary purpose of keeping questions simple is to ensure easy understanding even for respondents not working in the healthcare sector.
-Not all the participants of the study work as part of the healthcare sector, and aim of the approach is to capture responses of two-sides, that is, people working in healthcare settings, and those that do not work in healthcare settings.
-The respondents for the questionnaires qualified randomly, and provides insight into the diversity of feedback from within healthcare setting, and outside.
+The systematic method of collecting data from questionnaires assists in gathering information, which translates into quantitative assessment.
+The benefit of the questionnaire with the close-ended questions is the opportunity to use statistical or mathematical techniques and other computations.
+The primary purpose of keeping questions simple is to ensure easy understanding, even for respondents not working in the healthcare sector.
+Not all the participants of the study work in the healthcare sector, and the aim of the approach is to capture responses from two sides, that is, people working in healthcare settings and those who do not work in healthcare settings.
+The respondents for the questionnaires qualified randomly and provided insight into the diversity of feedback from within the healthcare setting and outside.

 However, for the simplicity of the assessment, the study undertakes analysis with a sample size of three respondents, and the population of the study is health care sector settings.
-The geographical proximity limits the study to the area of Blackpool at North West England coast.
-The data collection technique aforementioned are adopted by the disciplines of social science for providing quantitative insight into the qualitative phenomenon.
-The quantities nature of the study controls bias, and provides logical information.
-Closed-ended questions also provides structure to the collected information in the desired manner of undertaken research.
+The geographical proximity limits the study to the area of Blackpool on the North West England coast.
+The data collection techniques are adopted by the disciplines of social science to provide quantitative insight into qualitative phenomena.
+The quantitative nature of the study controls bias and provides logical information.
+Closed-ended questions also provide structure to the collected information in the desired manner of undertaken research.
 As part of secondary research, the utilization of secondary sources in the form of research articles and books from available internet sources assisted in the assessment of the study.
 The collection of information from secondary research, which is already available in published form, provides existing studies and narratives on the issues facing individuals with learning disabilities.
-The secondary source sheds light on the effectiveness and availability of the resources to individuals with learning disability; however, the secondary research relate to the population with learning disability living in Blackpool at North West England coast.
-The study mentions current and previous strategies, and approaches, available to people living with learning disability.
+The secondary source sheds light on the effectiveness and availability of the resources to individuals with learning disability; however, the secondary research relates to the population with learning disability living in Blackpool on the North West England coast.
+The study mentions current and previous strategies and approaches available to people living with learning disability.

 Findings and Analysis

 The questionnaire on learning disability involves eight questions, and the first question pertains to the participant’s sector of work, that is, whether he or she is working in the healthcare sector or not.
-Two-third out of the total sample replied with yes, while one of the sample respondent is working as primary school teacher (Appendix 1).
-The second survey question highlights participants level of interaction with individuals with learning disability, and two-third responded with ‘No.’ Third question relate to the job role, to which two replied with ‘care assistant’ and ‘primary school teacher,’ while one provided detailed reply due to first-hand experience interacting with learning disability.
-The responded working in healthcare sector with people with learning disability shared their experience, and stated personal interaction with patients of dementia and other lifelong condition, which includes ‘…tasks such as delivering pressure relief, mouth care or everyday tasks like brushing someone’s hair or teeth.’
-This means individuals with learning disability, as per Handler (2011), have verbal and non-verbal disabilities that affect individual’s everyday routine in life, which subsequently makes them dependent on others.
+Two-thirds of the total sample replied yes, while one of the sample respondents is working as a primary school teacher (Appendix 1).
+The second survey question highlights participants’ level of interaction with individuals with learning disability, and two-thirds responded with ‘No.’ The third question relates to the job role, to which two replied with ‘care assistant’ and ‘primary school teacher,’ while one provided a detailed reply due to first-hand experience interacting with a learning disability.
+The respondents working in the healthcare sector with people with learning disability shared their experiences and stated personal interaction with patients of dementia and other lifelong conditions, which includes ‘…tasks such as delivering pressure relief, mouth care or everyday tasks like brushing someone’s hair or teeth.’
+This means individuals with learning disability, as per Handler (2011), have verbal and non-verbal disabilities that affect an individual’s everyday routine in life, which subsequently makes them dependent on others.

 Fourth question pertains to the availability of sufficient healthcare services to individuals with learning disability, and one participants working in healthcare setting but not directly with people with learning disability stated ‘Yes;’ while the others, not affirmative.
 The participant from ‘primary school’ teaching profession simply stated, ‘No,’ while the participant directly dealing with individuals with learning disability stated, ‘Not really,’ asserting that the new services available over the past couple of years can have enormous effect on the overall wellbeing of individuals with learning disability.
-The participant highlighted on the lack of available services to support individuals, along with their families.
-Fifth question seeks information on the accessibility aspect of the available resources, and only respondent working directly with learning disability stated otherwise.
-Participant working as care assistant in healthcare setting said yes, while the participant working as primary school teacher responded with ‘maybe,’ and it is because the participant emphasize the skill of individual with learning disability to access.
-Participant directly working with respondents stated, “…a lot of services have long waiting lists or have a limit to the services they are offered as they are in high demand.”
-This also reinstates finding of Moss, and Patel (1997) for people above 50 also having physical health needs along with learning disability, which requires extending health care services.
+The participant highlighted the lack of available services to support individuals, along with their families.
+The fifth question seeks information on the accessibility aspect of the available resources, and only respondents working directly with learning disability stated otherwise.
+The participant working as a care assistant in a healthcare setting said yes, while the participant working as a primary school teacher responded with ‘maybe,’ and it is because the participant emphasizes the skill of individuals with learning disability to access.
+Participants directly working with respondents stated, “…a lot of services have long waiting lists or have a limit to the services they are offered as they are in high demand.”
+This also reinstates the finding of Moss and Patel (1997) that people above 50 also have physical health needs along with learning disability, which requires extending health care services.

-Sixth question provides motivation behind the job, which received diverse feedback.
-Participant with care assistant work considers ‘good team work,’ while primary school teacher stated love of working with children.
+The sixth question provides the motivation behind the job, which received diverse feedback.
+The participant with care assistant work considers ‘good teamwork,’ while primary school teachers stated a love of working with children.
 Participant working with learning disability mentions helping vulnerable individuals provide satisfaction.
-Question seven asks participant about the reason to choose working in the care sector, and two of the participants responded with the element of ‘care’ as central to the work, while one responded replied with not working in the care sector.
-Eighth question inquires about the ‘capacity building’ of the health care workers providing care for individuals with learning disability, and the response is hundred percent ‘Yes.’
-Participant working directly with individual’s learning disability stated the need of enhancing healthcare workers capacity to work because it has positive impact on providing care to the individuals with learning disability.
+Question seven asked participants about their reasons for working in the care sector, and two of the participants responded that the element of ‘care’ was central to the work, while one responded that they were not working in the care sector.
+The eighth question inquires about the ‘capacity building’ of the health care workers providing care for individuals with learning disability, and the response is one hundred per cent ‘Yes.’
+Participants working directly with individuals with learning disability stated the need to enhance healthcare workers’ capacity to work because it has a positive impact on providing care to individuals with learning disability.

 Conclusion

-The paper argues that respondent varied in their response regarding availability, accessibility, and sufficiency of care services available to people with learning disability; however, most of the participants to the study agreed on need to increase care services to individuals with learning disability.
-The research paper analyzes the existing literature on the care need for people with learning disability, and systematically pursues data collection through survey based questionnaires.
-The electronic communication for survey assisted the collected of data from participants during COVID-19 protocols of safe distancing.
-The verbal and non-verbal disabilities effects in reducing mobility of individuals with learning disability on daily base, and the research explains the need of greater awareness for the availability, accessibility, and sufficiency of care services.
-An inclusive approach to providing care services to individuals with learning disability, coupled with the family support, can enable individuals with learning disability to organize their life in comfortable manner.
-Learning disability does not deprive individuals with learning disability the basic rights of human beings.
-Inclusive care include services that cater to the emotional, physical, intellectual, communicational, and family support of individuals with learning disabilities.
-Not all the individuals with learning disabilities have similar needs, and the complexity of the needs call for comprehensive care services program that enable them to contribute to the society at different levels.
-Needs of population with learning disability also varies due to age, amongst many other factors, which is the reason for up-to-date care services techniques for elderly people that includes a wide range of care needs.
-Care services are an important component of healthcare services, and it is the collective responsibility of all the stakeholders to healthcare services that the individuals with learning disability receives needed care in comprehensive manner.
+The paper argues that respondents varied in their responses regarding the availability, accessibility, and sufficiency of care services available to people with learning disability; however, most of the participants in the study agreed on the need to increase care services to individuals with learning disability.
+The research paper analyzes the existing literature on the care needed for people with learning disability and systematically pursues data collection through survey-based questionnaires.
+The electronic communication for the survey assisted the collection of data from participants during COVID-19 protocols of safe distancing.
+The verbal and non-verbal disabilities affect the reduced mobility of individuals with learning disability on a daily base, and the research explains the need for greater awareness of the availability, accessibility, and sufficiency of care services.
+An inclusive approach to providing care services to individuals with learning disability, coupled with family support, can enable individuals with learning disability to organize their lives in a comfortable manner.
+Learning disability does not deprive individuals with learning disability of the basic rights of human beings.
+Inclusive care includes services that cater to the emotional, physical, intellectual, communicational, and family support of individuals with learning disabilities.
+Not all individuals with learning disabilities have similar needs, and the complexity of the needs calls for comprehensive care services programs that enable them to contribute to society at different levels.
+The needs of the population with learning disability also vary due to age, amongst many other factors, which is the reason for up-to-date care services techniques for elderly people that include a wide range of care needs.
+Care services are an important component of healthcare services, and it is the collective responsibility of all the stakeholders to provide healthcare services so that individuals with learning disability receive needed care in a comprehensive manner.
 Incisive care program includes emotional, intellectual, physical, and communicational care.

 Recommendations

-The recommendations of the paper are three-fold that is, policy, practice, and research implications, and listed as below:
+The recommendations of the paper are three-fold, that is, policy, practice, and research implications, and listed below:

-1. In order to meet the complex needs of individuals with learning disability, policies should aim at inclusive care.
-An inclusive care that takes into consideration various set of care needs required by diverse age, gender, and racial groups.
-Needs of the individuals with learning disabilities varies with the change in demographic variables.
+- In order to meet the complex needs of individuals with learning disability, policies should aim at inclusive care.
+An inclusive care that takes into consideration various sets of care needs required by diverse age, gender, and racial groups.
+The needs of individuals with learning disabilities vary with the change in demographic variables.

-2. At the level of practice, introduction of comprehensive care service programs need for meeting the complex needs of individuals with learning disability through increasing capacity of the care providers is need of the time.
-Care providers lack sufficient resources, and updated techniques, that assists in providing care to the individuals with learning disability.
+- At the level of practice, the introduction of comprehensive care service programs needed to meet the complex needs of individuals with learning disability through increasing the capacity of the care providers is a need of the time.
+Care providers lack sufficient resources and updated techniques that assist in providing care to individuals with learning disability.

-3. Further research is recommended on exploring various needs of the individuals with learning disability, and due to complexity of the needs, future research should explore the relationship of physical needs in proportion to other forms of need.
+- Further research is recommended on exploring various needs of individuals with learning disability, and due to the complexity of the needs, future research should explore the relationship of physical needs in proportion to other forms of need.

 References